Anjisht/100-days-of-code/log.md

 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)
 -->
 ### Day 0: 23rd June, 2025
-**Today's Progress**:
+**Today's Progress**: <p>
 Worked on object detection and segmentation.
 Implemented object detection on IDD (Indian Driving Dataset) using YOLOV8 ( mostly overfitted), learned about mAP and IOU metrics in object detection. <br />
-Started working on object segmentation, but had some hurdle due to GPU usage exhaustation on Colab.
+Started working on object segmentation, but had some hurdle due to GPU usage exhaustation on Colab. </p>
 **Thoughts**:
-Overthetop library usage was mainly done.
-Wasn't particularly about how internal of these AI Models work.
+<p>Overthetop library usage was mainly done.
+Wasn't particularly about how internal of these AI Models work. </p>